Non-negative curvature and torus actions: The Equivariant Cross-Sectioning Theorem and the Equivariant Classification

 \begin{proof}

-By assumption the matrix of weights of $P^{n-k}$ is the matrix with $\pm 1$ entries along the diagonal.
+By assumption the matrix of weights of $P^{n-k}$ is a matrix with $\pm 1$ entries along the diagonal.
 Hence all circle isotropy subgroups are mutually orthogonal.
-In order to show that the $T^{k}$ action has $(2k-n)$ freely acting circles, we claim that it suffices to find $(2k-n)$ pairs of opposing faces on the polytope.
-For each such pair of opposing faces, we consider the diagonal circle in the subgroup of $T^k$ generated by the corresponding isotropy subgroup of each face.
-Since the faces are opposing, they will not intersect in any lower-dimensional face and hence the diagonal circle in this subgroup will intersect all isotropy subgroups trivially and corresponds to a circle subgroup of $T^k$ that acts freely.
+In order to show that the $T^{k}$-action has $(2k-n)$ freely acting circles, we claim that it suffices to find $(2k-n)$ pairs of opposing facets on the polytope, that is $(n-k-1)$-dimensional faces that do not intersect in any lower-dimensional faces.
+For each such pair of opposing facets, we consider the diagonal circle in the subgroup of $T^k$ generated by the corresponding isotropy subgroups of each opposing facet, that is, we consider the diagonal circle in the corresponding $T^2$ generated by the isotropies of each facet that intersects each of these isotropies trivially.
+Since the facets are opposing, they will not intersect in any lower-dimensional face and hence the diagonal circle in this subgroup will intersect all isotropy subgroups trivially and corresponds to a circle subgroup of $T^k$ that acts freely.